- An enjoyment of working outdoors

 - An eye for detail.

-- There are no academic entry requirements.
-However, we prefer applicants to hold the National Certificate in Horticulture (Level 4) OR equivalent qualifications/experience.
+- National Certificate in Horticulture (Level 4) OR equivalent.

-You must supply certified copies of proof of identify, academic records and proof of residency (where appropriate).
+You need to provide academic records, proof of identity and proof of residency (where appropriate).

 Further study options